To Hadoop or Not. The Choice is Easier Than You Think.

-When it comes to processing big data, most people think they need another IT fabric like Hadoop or Teradata, an in-memory or columnar database like SAP HANA or Vertica, a DB or ELT appliance like Exadata or Netezza, or a complex ETL tool like Informatica or Ab Initio.
-Do you have the time, money and expertise to take that on?
+To manipulate big data, most people think they need a new IT fabric like Hadoop or Teradata, an in-memory or columnar database like SAP HANA or Vertica, a DB or ELT appliance like Exadata or Netezza, or a complex ETL tool like Informatica or Ab Initio.
+Do you have the time, money and expertise for them?

-What if there were a proven, much more affordable, high-performance data processing and governance platform built on Eclipse that exploited existing file system and HDFS resources (data and engines) interchangeably?
+What if there were a simpler and more affordable fast processing and governance platform for big data that exploited existing file system and HDFS data and engines interchangeably?

-Click the box below to see the seamless processing choices that only IRI Voracity delivers for big data transformation, masking, and generation.
+Click to see the seamless processing choices that only IRI Voracity delivers for big data transformation, masking, and generation:

-IRI Voracity leverages the performance, scalability, load balancing, and automatic failover capabilities of MapReduce 2 (MR2), Spark, Spark Stream, Storm, or Tez.
-Voracity runs most CoSort (SortCL) jobs in these engines based on availability and need.
+IRI Voracity leverages the performance, scalability, load balancing, and automatic failover capabilities of MapReduce 2 (MR2), Spark, Spark Stream, Storm, and Tez.
+Voracity runs most CoSort (SortCL) data transformation and masking jobs in these engines based on availability and need.
 Voracity works in Cloudera, HortonWorks, and MapR distributions.
-IRI will also provide its own Hadoop distribution on-premise or in the cloud, and later in a hardware appliance that includes everything.
+IRI can also provide its own Hadoop distribution on-premise or in the cloud, and on request, in a hardware appliance that includes everything.
 This article shows how to run Voracity jobs in Hadoop.

 A Big Data Quandry